 This Order eliminates the acute toxicity effluent limits from the previous order because, under the Toxicity Provisions, the discharge does not exhibit reasonable potential for acute toxicity.
-CWA section 303(d)(4)(B) applies to the removal of these effluent limits because Lower San Francisco Bay is not impaired for toxicity, making it an attainment water.
-The removal of the acute toxicity effluent limits is consistent with section 303(d)(4)(B).
+The previous order's acute toxicity effluent limits were water-quality based.
+In State Water Board Order WQ 2001-0016, the State Water Board held that anti-backsliding does not necessarily dictate that a pollutant that was limited in a prior permit must have a limitation in a later permit when there is no reasonable potential that the pollutant discharge will cause or contribute to a water quality standard exceedance.
+The State Water Board stated that where the anti-backsliding exception in CWA section 303(d)(4)(B) is met, the limitation may be removed.
+The removal of the acute toxicity effluent limitations here satisfies CWA section 303(d)(4)(B).
 As discussed in Fact Sheet section 4.4.2, removing these effluent limits will not result in degradation to water quality, and the relaxation will not result in a violation of water quality standards.

 4.4.2.
 Antidegradation.
 This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution 68-16.
-It does not authorize lowering water quality as compared to the level of discharge authorized in the previous order, which is the baseline by which to measure whether degradation will occur.
-This Order does not allow for an increased flow or a reduced level of treatment.
-Although this Order modifies the Enterococcus bacteria limits, the new limits serve a comparable purpose, reflect the most up-to-date water quality objectives, and will not lower water quality-related to bacteria in the receiving waters.
+As explained below, this Order does not authorize lowering water quality as compared to the level of discharge authorized in the previous order (as amended by Order R2-2023-0023), which is the baseline by which to measure whether degradation will occur.

-The removal of fecal coliform limits will not degrade water quality because the Discharger must still disinfect bacteria to meet the Enterococcus bacteria limits intended to protect water contact recreation.
-Because Enterococcus and fecal coliform are both indicators for fecal waste, they are removed from wastewater in similar ways.
-Basin Plan Table 4-2A no longer requires fecal coliform limits for this deepwater discharge because it is positively buoyant in the receiving waters and thus cannot harm benthic organisms like shellfish.
+The removal of total coliform limitations will not degrade water quality because the Discharger must still disinfect bacteria to meet the Enterococcus bacteria limits intended to protect water contact recreation.
+Although this Order modifies the Enterococcus bacteria limitations, the new limitations serve a comparable purpose, reflect the most up-to-date water quality objectives, and will not lower water quality-related to bacteria in the receiving waters.
+Because Enterococcus and total coliform are both indicators for fecal waste, they are removed from wastewater in similar ways.
+Basin Plan Table 4-2A no longer requires total coliform limitations for this deepwater discharge because it is positively buoyant in the receiving waters and thus cannot harm benthic organisms like shellfish.
+The new limitations will ensure that water quality will not be degraded as it relates to bacteria.